argykar/Statistical-Methods-in-Epidemiology/Lab 1/lab1.md

 Afterwards, we’d like to examine the effect of smoking status (variable **smok**) on the risk of death.
 Smoking status is a categorical variable with 4 levels.
-For exposures with more than 2 levels, we can manual calculate the point estimates for incidence rates for all the levels.
+For exposures with more than 2 levels `epi.2by2` does not work, but we can manual calculate the point estimates for incidence rates for all the levels.
 In order to have a picture of how rates are modified among levels of smoking status and if they have a statistically significant difference we will create a plot of these point estimates along with their 95% confidence limits.
 To calculate the confidence limits, we will use the normal approximation to the distribution of log of rates.

 ``` r
 by_smok <- wha_data %>%